evanodell/evanodell.com/cv.md

 ### Speaking Appearances

-**Odell, E.**, Holmes, C., Huma, M., Hirst, N., and Foster, D., 2016\.
-The Role of Worker Representatives and Disability Advocacy Organisations in Supporting Disabled Employees into the Labour Market and in Employment and Improving Workplace Well-Being.
+Guest Lecturer, Disability in Interdisciplinary Studies in Global Health and Disability, Queen's University.
+2017\.
+London.

-**Odell, E.**, Cooke, J., and Atherton, G., 2017\.
-Priorities for Increasing Disabled Student Participation in Higher Education.
+Panel appearance with Joanne Cooke, and Graeme Atherton, moderated by Lisa Cameron.
+2017\. _Priorities for Increasing Disabled Student Participation in Higher Education._ Westminster Higher Education Forum Keynote Seminar: Disabled students at university - facilities, support services and the impact of funding changes.
+London.

-**Odell, E.**, 2017\.
-Guest Lecturer.
-Disability in Interdisciplinary Studies in Global Health and Disability
+Panel appearance with Chris Holmes, Huma Munshi and Natasha Hirst, moderated by Debbie Foster.
+2016\. _The Role of Worker Representatives and Disability Advocacy Organisations in Supporting Disabled Employees into the Labour Market and in Employment and Improving Workplace Well-Being._ Closing Disability Gaps at Work.
+London.